java main methodjava main method

 }Code language: Java (java)

-If you call this program as above, you will get the following output:
+If you run this program as shown above, you get the following output:

 Hello happy coders out there!Code language: plaintext (plaintext)